MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-example-virtual-machines.md

 # Example: Use the Azure SDK to provision a virtual machine

 This example demonstrates how to use the Azure SDK management libraries in a Python script to create a resource group that contains a Linux virtual machine.

-There are no client libraries in this example because virtual machines have only a management interface.
+(Equivalent Azure CLI commands are given at the end of that section.)

 All the commands in this article work the same in Linux/Mac OS bash and Windows command shells unless noted.

 > [!NOTE]
 > Provisioning a virtual machine through code is a multi-step process that involves provisioning a number of other resources that the virtual machine requires.
-If you're simply running such code from teh command line, it's much easier to use the [`az vm create`](/cli/azure/vm?view=azure-cli-latest#az-vm-create) command, which automatically provisions these secondary resources with defaults for any setting you choose to omit.
+If you're simply running such code from the command line, it's much easier to use the [`az vm create`](/cli/azure/vm?view=azure-cli-latest#az-vm-create) command, which automatically provisions these secondary resources with defaults for any setting you choose to omit.
 The only required arguments are a resource group, VM name, image name, and login credentials.
 For more information, see [Quick Create a virtual machine with the Azure CLI](/azure/virtual-machines/scripts/virtual-machines-windows-cli-sample-create-vm-quick-create).

 ## 1: Set up your local development environment